mitre/emasser/docs/features.md

 $ bundle exec exe/emasser post poams add --systemId [value] --status [value] --vulnerabilityDescription [value] --sourceIdentVuln [value] --pocOrganization [value] --resources [value]
 ```
 **Notes:**
-  - The format for milestones is:
-    --milestone description:[value] scheduledCompletionDate:[value]
+  - The above listed parameters/fields are the minimal required.
-  - Based on the value for the status (--status) parameter there are other required fields
+  - Based on the value for the status (--status) parameter additional fields are required
   - Refer to instructions listed above for conditional and optional fields requirements.
+  - When a milestone is required the format is:
+    - --milestone description:[value] scheduledCompletionDate:[value]

+**If a milestone Id is provided (--milestone milestoneId:[value]) the POA&M with the provided milestone Id is updated and the new POA&M milestones is set to null.**

 ---
 Client API parameters/fields (required, conditional, and optional).
   - required parameter are: